CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 Cache the popular items when there is a high volume of read traffic using Amazon DynamoDB Accelerator (DAX).
 The cache acts as a low-pass filter, preventing reads of unusually popular items from swamping partitions.
 For example, consider a table that has deals information for products.
 Some deals are expected to be more popular than others during major sale events like Black Friday or Cyber Monday.
 DAX is a fully managed, in-memory cache for DynamoDB that doesn’t require developers to manage cache invalidation, data population, or cluster management.
 DAX also is compatible with DynamoDB API calls, so developers can incorporate it more easily into existing applications.

 Add random numbers or digits from a predetermined range for write-heavy use cases.
 Suppose that you expect a large volume of writes for a partition key (for example, greater than 1000 1 K writes per second).
 In this case, use an additional prefix or suffix (a fixed number from predetermined range, say 1–10) and add it to the partition key.

+## Durability
+When the word durability pops out, the first service that should come to your mind is Amazon S3.
+Since this service is not available in the answer options, we can look at the other data store available which is Amazon DynamoDB.

+DynamoDB is durable, scalable, and highly available data store which can be used for real-time tabulation.
+You can also use AppSync with DynamoDB to make it easy for you to build collaborative apps that keep shared data updated in real time.
+You just specify the data for your app with simple code statements and AWS AppSync manages everything needed to keep the app data updated in real time.
+This will allow your app to access data in Amazon DynamoDB, trigger AWS Lambda functions, or run Amazon Elasticsearch queries and combine data from these services to provide the exact data you need for your app.

+Option 2 is incorrect as Amazon Redshift is mainly used as a data warehouse and for online analytic processing (OLAP).
+Although this service can be used for this scenario, DynamoDB is still the top choice given its better durability and scalability.

+Options 3 and 4 are possible answers in this scenario, however, DynamoDB is much more suitable for simple mobile apps which do not have complicated data relationships compared with enterprise web applications.
+The scenario says that the mobile app will be used from around the world, which is why you need a data storage service which can be supported globally.
+It would be a management overhead to implement multi-region deployment for your RDS and Aurora database instances compared to using the Global table feature of DynamoDB.

 ## Aurora